greg-raven/grus/_posts/2013-05-01-boxer-feinstein-the-gang-of-eights-amnesty-is-filled-with-loopholes.md

 ---
-title: 'The Gang of Eight&#8217;s amnesty is filled with loopholes'
+title: "The Gang of Eight's amnesty is filled with loopholes"
 layout: post
 categories:
 - Letters